 How to make carrot jam

-- Peel and chop the carrots and zest the orange and squeeze out the juice
+First you will want to peel and chop the carrots, grate the zest off the orange and squeeze out the juice.

-- Add the sugar and lemon juice and pistachios and heat till sugar dissolves then boil to setting point
+Add the sugar and lemon juice along with the pistachio nuts and heat till the sugar dissolves completely.

 New to preserving?
 Then don’t panic, I can take you from zero to hero in no time at all.